victorchall/EveryDream2trainer/doc/OPTIMIZER.md

 This will freeze the text encoder up to the last 2 layers, leaving the earlier layers and the embeddings intact.

 Recommended settings for SD2.1 are provided in `optimizerSD21.json`.
 Unfreezing more layers will speed up training at the expense of text encoder stability.
-You can also try unfreezing the embeddings as well, by setting `"unfreeze_embeddings": true`.
+You can also try unfreezing the embeddings as well, by setting `"freeze_embeddings": false`.
 This may improve training, but it also seems to lead to quicker frying.

 ## General Beta, weight decay, epsilon, etc tuning